 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and trademark information posted by your Office on the World Wide Web)

 a) Providing industrial property rights information via the Internet

 The JPO has been providing the Industrial Property Digital Library service since March 1999.
-This service is accessible through the Internet and covers 53 million items of industrial property information by using document number and/or classification as search keys.
+This service is accessible through the Internet and covers 54 million items of industrial property information by using document number and/or classification as search keys.
 This service was transferred to the National Center for Industrial Property Information and Training (NCIPI) in October 2004, and has been operated thereby.

 Main services relating to trademark information that the JPO provides are as follows:

 This search method is for beginners who are not familiar with industrial property information.
 A trademark whose registration is being applied for or one to which a certain right is already held by someone, can be searched by free-word search or by document number.

 (2) Trademark Gazette database search

 Trademark Gazettes published in and after 1885 can be searched by using document number.